AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 - Sharepoint
 - Amazon S3

-Any other Storage solution's Signed URLs will not work with PDF Services and will fail the API operation.
+Other Storage solution Signed URLs will not work with PDF Services and will fail the API operation.

 ## Sharepoint
 PDF Services APIs can connect with Sharepoint storage of client to download and upload the files using SharePoint Signed URLs.
 Signed URLs for Sharepoint files can be created using Sharepoint REST API V1 or Sharepoint REST API V2 or Microsoft Graph.